u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/point_of_sale/pricing/cash_rounding.rst

 down the total amount of an invoice to the nearest five cents, when the payment is made in cash.

-Each point of sale in Odoo can be configured to apply cash rounding to the totals of its bills or receipts.
+Each point of sale in Thrive Bureau ERP can be configured to apply cash rounding to the totals of its bills or receipts.

 Configuration